amacrutherford/amacrutherford.github.io/_pages/about.md

 amacrutherford [at] gmail [dot] com

 PhD Student at the University of Oxford focusing on mult-agent learning for robotics.
+Supervised by Prof. Nick Hawes, Dr. Bruno Lacerda and Prof. Jakob Foerster.